wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sorting/selection-sort.md

 ## Overview

-Selection sort is a commonly used comparison-based sorting algorithm, that is also very simple to implement.
+Selection sort is a commonly used comparison-based sorting algorithm.
+It's very simple to implement.
 Selection sort works on the premise that two subarrays are maintained: one which is **sorted**, and one which is **unsorted**.
 Each step, one more element of the array gets sorted, until the entire array is sorted.

-- **subarray**: A subsequence or slice of an array
+**subarray**: A subsequence or slice of an array

 ## Algorithm